 Often heard saying ‘Stand like you mean it’ and ‘You don’t get this moment twice’,

-Jo is an enthusiast.
-About dance and about life.
-A teacher with experience from
+Jo is an enthusiast about dance and about life.
+She is a teacher with experience from

-across the globe, a choreographer and dancer spanning film, TV and live performance.
+across the globe, and a choreographer and dancer spanning film, TV and live performance.

 work with dancers to unleash powerful presence and connection in each moment.

 She takes this effervescent energy into international conventions, intensives,

 choreography, lectures and classes for teachers, professional, pre-professional,